HenryRabelo/android-debloat-script/README.md

 - Google Play Store Feedback (It is used to provide feedback to Google Play Store.
 Google Play Store will not be used.)
 - Google Voice Recognition (Keep those if voice search is desirable.)
 - Android SIM ToolKit (I mean, the only function of this one is to pester you about SIM Card advertising.
 You can keep this one if being buggered is desirable.)
+- CarrierDefaultApp (Reportedly, it is used to perform carrier actions upon signal.
+No point in allowing that.)
 - Any app that you find suitable.
 Be careful when dealing with system apps, as that could impair normal phone functioning.

 ###### Kept:
-- Google One Time Init (It is used to start Google Services after your phones first setup.
-Reportedly, the phone may present issues after its removal.
-Disabling its internet access through NetGuard should suffice.
-Proceed at your own discretion.)
+- Google Play Services (It is used by many apps to provide functionalities.
+It should not be removed if apps require its functionality.)
+- Google Services Framework (It is used by many apps to provide functionalities.
+It should not be removed if apps require its functionality.)
+- Carrier Services (It is used to provide SMS extra functionality.
+It should not be removed due to its functionality.)
 - Android System WebView (It is used by many apps to provide web browser / services functionality.
-It should not be removed due to its core system functionality.)
+It should not be removed due to its functionality.)
 - Device Health Services (It is used to provide adaptable battery functionality.
 It should not be removed due to its extreme usefulness.
 Disabling its internet access through NetGuard will suffice.)
+- Android Accessibility Pack (It is used to provide accessibility options.
+It should not be removed due to its functionality.)
 - Text to Speech (It is used to transform text output into sound output.
-It probably should not be removed, since it is used for accessibility options.
-Proceed at your own discretion.)
+It probably should not be removed, since it is used for accessibility options.)
-- Print Service Recommendation (Little information was found on this packages functionality.
-As such, it probably should not be removed.
-Proceed at your own discretion.)

 ##### After Debloating:
 ###### Installing Base Apps:
-After the script is run, you will need to install the following apps from F-Droid:
+After the script is run, you will need to install the following apps from F-Droid or Aurora Store:
 - OpenBoard (At which point you can uninstall GBoard completely)
-- Aurora Store
+- Aurora Store (Installed at F-Droid)
 - Simple Dialer
 - Simple Contacts
 - Simple SMS Messenger (Alternatively: Signal)
-- Simple Calendar
+- Simple Calendar (Alternatively: Etar Calendar)
 - Simple Clocks
 - Simple Music (Alternatively: Retro Music Player)
 - Simple Gallery